 Massachusetts Institute of Technology

 - Cross-Cultural Leadership, originally a graduate-level offering from 2004, was designed to help business managers work effectively with employees both domestically and abroad.
 The course addresses the challenges of working outside one's home country, including working within the norms and customs of other cultures.
 A reading list, lecture notes, assignment rubrics and instructions for a final paper are provided.

 - Global Strategy and Organization is geared towards MBA students and was offered in 2008.
 Students learn about the foundations of making strategic business decisions with global implications.
-The assets and liabilities of doing business overseas are explored.
-Students will consider the challenges of overseas operations, cultural differences, distribution costs and outsourcing.
+Students also consider the challenges of overseas operations, cultural differences, distribution costs and outsourcing.
 The course includes lecture notes and assignments with no solutions.
 The required textbook is Redefining Global Strategy: Crossing Borders in a World Where Differences Still Matter by P. Ghemawat, with a list of other readings provided.

 - People and Organizations, an undergrad course from Fall 2010, looks at the challenges management professionals face as business leaders.
 This course examines organizational strategy and structure from a historical perspective and through cultural lenses and current events.
-Students have access to lecture notes, readings and solutions.
+Students have access to lecture notes, readings and assignments.

-- Practical Information Technology Management is designed to teach professionals how to incorporate information technology into business and encourage employees to engage in these changes.
+- Practical Information Technology Management is designed to teach undergraduate students how professionals incorporate information technology into business while encouraging employees to engage in these changes.
 Students learn how to make wise decisions regarding the implementation of IT, as well as how to solve common issues that arise from this.
-Originally offered in 2005, this course includes lecture notes and student projects.
+Originally offered in 2005, this course includes lecture notes and examples of student projects.

 The Open University

 - Creating an Ethical Organisation is an advanced-level course that discusses the framework of business operations as defined by regulations, economic policy, politics and culture.
 This course explores how and why to take an ethical approach to one's business and HR operations.
 This course contains two chapters, with a recommended study time of six hours total.

-- Equity Finance exposes users to various forms of equity finance including stocks, venture capital and private equity.
+- Equity Finance exposes advanced business students to various forms of equity finance, including stocks, venture capital and private equity.
 The costs and benefits of going public versus staying private are also evaluated.
-The class includes eight smaller lectures paired with question and answer sections.
+Course content is divided into seven small lectures paired with question and answer sections.
 This course takes an average of six hours study to complete.

 - Implementing the Project is an eight-hour advanced course appropriate for project managers and anyone else in a supervisory role.
-The class looks at the tools necessary to maximize efficient project completion and emphasizes the importance of communication and monitoring.
-The course provides several lessons, example cases and activities.
+The class looks at the tools necessary to ensure efficient project completion and emphasizes the importance of communication and monitoring.
+The course provides four chapters with example cases and activities.

 - Influences on Corporate Governance is geared towards advanced students and addresses the issue of corporate governance in light of recent corporate scandals.
-The relationship between good corporate governance and company performance is highlighted through two chapters with several lessons, plus tables and a couple of activity discussions.
+The relationship between corporate governance and company performance is highlighted through two chapters with several lessons, plus tables and a couple of activity discussions.

 University of California - Berkeley

 - The Big Short and Future of Finance is a little over an hour and is presented by Michael Lewis, author of The Big Short: Inside the Doomsday Machine.
 Recorded in 2010 as part of the Dean's Speaker Series, the author discusses the future of finance, the many catastrophes the field has endured and how future business professionals can make changes.
-The video lasts slightly over an hour.
+This video is co-sponsored by the Center for Responsible Business.